To help you know what to expect when donating stem cells through your bone marrow, this page has the key things to remember, including:

 When will you donate?

-Your Coordinator will let you know the dates the patient’s hospital have requested in line with the patient’s treatment.
+Your coordinator will let you know the dates the patient’s hospital have requested in line with the patient’s treatment.
 These requested dates are what is ideal for the hospital, but they’re not set in stone and can be moved to suit your availability too.

 Your medical and donation will happen at the same collection centre, with the medical usually being 2-4 weeks before the donation.
 The medical should take around 2-3 hours, during which time you will have an ECG, a COVID test, a blood draw and be asked to provide a urine sample.
-You will also be counselled for the procedure, be asked about your general health, any family health history of note and be asked to sign the consent forms.
+You will also be counselled for the procedure, be asked about your general health, any family health history and be asked to sign the consent forms.

 If you have any questions, please contact your coordinator.